 Why Students Made Demands

 While Northwestern University has been known for offering an exemplary education to its students, it was not always considered a safe space for its entire student body.
-There were fundamental structures and policies that prohibited African Americans from fully participating in all aspects of campus life.
+There were fundamental structures and policies that prohibited Black students from fully participating in all aspects of campus life.
 There are accounts of racial discrimination experienced by Northwestern’s first Black students dating back at least since the turn of the 20th century.
-For instance, Black students were refused entry into swimming pools, rejected from participating in Greek activities, and denied from on-campus housing; and they also experienced being in a space where blackface minstrel shows were an acceptable part of campus culture.
+For instance, Black students were refused entry into swimming pools, rejected from participating in Greek activities, and denied from on-campus housing; they also experienced being in a space where blackface minstrelsy was an acceptable part of campus culture.
 These are a few examples of the racial injustices that Black students experienced on campus.
 On May 3, 1968, Black students occupied the Bursar’s Office and intentionally “disturbed the serenity of college life.”
 They sought a sense of belonging on a campus and demanded that their University value them as respected and recognized members of the Northwestern community.
 They wanted their university to serve as a space where they could excel academically and attain a sense of belonging and safety on campus.
-The 1968 demonstration was a response to a culmination of injustices and a long struggle for African American students seeking inclusion and equality.
+The 1968 demonstration was a response to a culmination of injustices and a long struggle for Black students seeking inclusion and equality.

 NU Black Student Enrollment to 1969